snowdayclub/rpi-wifisetup-ble/README.md

 # How to Use

 Be sure to meet the dependency requirements above.
-Run the script with root previlege:
+Run the script with root privilege:
 ```
 $ sudo python3 wifisetup.py
 ```

 Use [nRF Connect app](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en_CA&gl=US), set SSID and PSK of the access point.
-Then write any value to `Restart WiFi Network` characteristic.
+Then write any value, e.g. `0x00` to `Restart WiFi Network` characteristic.
-You can periodically read `IP Address` characteristics or subscribe for notification.
+You can read periodically `IP Address` characteristics to monitor the connection state.